Lake Powell Half Marathon

-After the race starting at 9:00 am, shuttles will take runners back to your car near the start line from the finish line.
+Starting at 9:00 am, shuttles will take runners back to your car near the start line from the finish line.
 Shuttle trips take some time and you may be waiting for a shuttle for awhile!
 If you don’t want to wait, then you should park at the finish and take a shuttle in the morning.

-Finish Line (Stateline Marina)
+Finish Line Parking (Stateline Boat Ramp)

 Lots Open: 4:00 - 6:00 am

 If you choose to park near the finish line, you must get there early in order to have time to ride the shuttle to the start line.
 We recommend being there at 4:00 am.